inverno-io/inverno-mods/inverno-http-client/README.md

 The endpoint connection pool behaviour is controlled by configuration with the following parameters:

 - **pool_max_size**: the maximum number of connections that can exist in a pool (defaults to 2).
-- **pool_clean_period**: the frequency at which the pool parks unecessary connections or closes timed out connection (defaults to 1000ms).
+- **pool_clean_period**: the frequency at which the pool parks unnecessary connections or closes timed out connection (defaults to 1000ms).
 - **pool_buffer_size**: the size of the request buffer used to buffer requests when all connections in the pool are full (defaults to `null` for no limit).
 - **pool_keep_alive_timeout**: how much time the pool needs to keep a parked connection in the pool before actually closing it (defaults to 60000ms).
 - **pool_connect_timeout**: how much time to wait for the pool to return a connection when a request is sent before raising a `ConnectionTimeoutException`.